Feldenkrais® Method Schools and Lessons

 With Feldenkrais training, you can help a wide range of clients, from martial artists who want a greater sense of balance to physically challenged children who may not be able to seek out other types of bodywork.
 You’ll need excellent skills of observation and knowledge of biomechanics, as well as the ability to make your clients comfortable.
 But whether you want to work with children or seniors, with those suffering from physical pain or the physically fit, if you have a strong desire to help people find their way to optimal mobility and flexibility, then you may want to research Feldenkrais method school.

-Sources: The Feldenkrais Method of Somatic Education, National Certification Board for Therapeutic Massage and Bodywork, National Center for Complementary and Alternative Medicine.
+Sources: The Feldenkrais Method of Somatic Education, National Certification Board for Therapeutic Massage and Bodywork, National Center for Complementary and Integrative Health (NCCIH, formerly the National Center for Complementary and Alternative Medicine [NCCAM]).